 For three exercises to evaluate and improve your processes, check out our free on-demand webinar, How to Diagram Your Way to Better Work.
 You’ll learn how to use a visual collaboration tool like Gliffy to get feedback from your team and standardize processes.

 Unorganized, redundant, and outdated information can slow any team down and increase dreaded silo mentality — which is like information hoarding within your organization.
 When one of your engineers or developers has to hunt down a piece of information, that’s time lost from other tasks.
 Worse, if they reference outdated information, they may need to redo a task altogether.

 Using a wiki to clearly document work — and keeping it up to date — is important.
 Make sure to include lots of links to helpful and relevant content in project templates, Jira tickets, and anywhere else your team discusses work.

 If your team uses Confluence for work like this, Gliffy is a helpful add-on.
 You can create a diagram and embed it on relevant pages.
 Those embedded copies always update with the base diagram, so your team will never stumble upon outdated information in your wiki.
 You can check this feature out in our Atlassian apps.

 If your team uses a different tool, Gliffy Online allows you to create and embed always up-to-date diagrams in other common workplace tools like Trello and Slack.

-Help keep your development team on track by making sure they have access to a product roadmap visualization.
+Help keep your development team on track by making sure they have access to a high-level product roadmap visualization.
 By giving your team a clear roadmap, you’re aligning everybody on what projects are most urgent and giving them an idea of where you aim to be in the next quarter or next year.